JohnPekl/gmphd/README.md

-IMPLEMENTATION IS BASE ON THE FOLLOWING PAPER
+IMPLEMENTATION IS BASED ON THE FOLLOWING PAPER
 ========================
 *Vo, B. N., & Ma, W. K. (2006).
 The Gaussian mixture probability hypothesis density filter.
 IEEE Transactions on signal processing, 54(11), 4091-4104*.